petuscov/weatherBot/README.md

 Weather Bot
 =========================

-Seek for `@nombreBot` in facebook messenger, and interact with me!
+Seek for `@BotTiempo` in facebook messenger, and interact with me!

-Due to problems with facebook, we are experiencing troubles in bot deployment.
-Keep fighting!
+Currently we are mixing castilian and english, we are improving this to make BotTiempo available in both languages separately.

 More info